spearheadsys/docs.spearhead.cloud/en/docs/startstop.md

 Using the ```spearhead``` cli tool is the most convenient way to quickly delete your instances (including Docker containers).
 By issuing ```spearhead instance delete <UUID>``` you can remove any instance including Docker containers.

 ### Delete using the Spearhead Cloud Portal
-To delete an instance using the Spearhead Cloud Portal
+TBD: To delete an instance using the Spearhead Cloud Portal

 # Restart policies